vitar/hcf/src/100-theory/130-level-rule.md

 5. **Reflect and evolve.**<br/>
    At maturity (Level 5), teams begin to *self-diagnose and adapt* — applying the Level Rule themselves.

+This recursive application of the Level Rule transforms teams into self-correcting systems — the hallmark of Level 5 maturity.

 ## The Five Levels at a Glance